-Station feature codes 460-467 represent voice mail groups 440-447 respectively, and 468 represents an external voice mail group.
+Station feature codes 460-467 represent voice mail groups 440-447 respectively.
 The functions of these codes are to provide:

-- □ Direct mailbox access for local and remote stations.
+- ☐ Direct mailbox access for local stations.
 This allows an attendant to have one-button transfer directly to a mailbox. - ☐ Multiple MWI capability per key station.
 This allows one station to have MWI for multiple mailboxes. - ☐ Multiple direct mailbox access.
 This allows one-button access to different mailboxes from one keyset.